jeromegamez/mite-php/README.md

 ## Installation

-In order to use this library, you need a [PSR-18](https://packagist.org/providers/psr/http-client-implementation), and a [PSR-17 HTTP Message Factory](https://packagist.org/providers/psr/http-factory-implementation).
+In order to use this library, you need a [PSR-18 HTTP Client](https://packagist.org/providers/psr/http-client-implementation), and a
+[PSR-17 HTTP Message Factory](https://packagist.org/providers/psr/http-factory-implementation).

 ### Example using `kriswallsmith/buzz` and `nyholm/psr7`